turingschool/front-end-curriculum/lessons/module-2/testing-tdd-mocha-and-chai.md

     // 2.
 "Execution"
     // Run appropriate functions that execute the behavior indicated by our test title
-    // Pass it the required arguments needed to test the specific path/scenario we're trying to test checkForWin('adore', correctWord, player);
+    // Pass in the arguments needed to test the specific path/scenario we're trying to test checkForWin('adore', correctWord, player);

     // 3.
 "Assertion"
-    // Make an assertion to verify that after executing certain functions, we end up with what we expect expect(player.winningWords).to.deep.equal(['adore']);
+    // Make assertion to verify that we end up with what we expect after executing the function expect(player.winningWords).to.deep.equal(['adore']);
   });

 //Lets breakdown a sad path!
   // 'it block' contains the context of each specific test it('should not update player\'s winningWords when answer is incorrect', () => {

     // 1.
 "Setup"